gdtk-uq/gdtk/website/content/docs/getting-started/_index.md

 # Getting Started with the Programs in the Toolkit

+This introduction takes you through to running a simple simulation of supersonic flow over a sharp cone.
+It should take less than half an hour to do the full set up and run.

 ## Prerequisites: background

 This first section is about you, the user of the Gas Dynamics Toolkit.